zedlopez/ifm/Writing with Inform.md

 	Test balloon with "get balloon / blow balloon / drop balloon" holding the balloon.

-The "... holding the balloon" means that the balloon will be transferred to the player's ownership immediately before the test script is run, unless it is already held.
+The `holding the balloon` means that the balloon will be transferred to the player's ownership immediately before the test script is run, unless it is already held.
 Similarly:

 	Test jam with "get jam / taste jam / eat jam" in the Kitchen.